ionic-team/ionic-portals/website/docs/getting-started.md

 ## Using your Product Key

-To use Ionic Portals, you need to register for a product key.
+To use Ionic Portals, you need to have a product key.
+If you don't have a product key please [contact sales](https://ionic.io/demo?source=portals) to run a pilot.

-Head over to the [Ionic Dashboard](https://dashboard.ionicframework.com/portals).
+Once you have been provided access to a key head over to the [Ionic Dashboard](https://dashboard.ionicframework.com/portals).

 Clicking the copy button will copy the entire key to your clipboard: